 There is a process for recording complaints in accordance with the day care setting's policy and procedures.
-The manager confirmed that two complaints were received since the date of the last inspection.
-It was noted that the complaints had been managed in accordance with the day care setting's policy and procedures.
+It was noted that the complaints had been managed in accordance with the day care setting's policy and procedures and regional guidance.